 HOW TO FIND OUT WHAT JOB YOU ARE BEST AT

-At the age of twenty-two, I stumbled upon a sport that I became quite good at.
+At the age of twenty-two, I stumbled upon a sport that I became relatively good at.

-To be quite frank it didn’t make sense that I was good at it because rallying involved fine skills and fast reaction times that I had never exhibited in anything else I had ever done.
+To be quite frank it didn’t make sense that I was any good at it because rallying involved fine skills and fast reaction times, skills that I had never shown in anything else I had done.

-As the car rolled to a halt at the end of the run, she said to me:
+As the car rolled to a halt at the end of the stage, she said to me:

 ‘I didn’t think you had it in you’

-This girl knew me in lots of other settings but she hadn’t imagined that I would be good at anything like this.
+This girl knew me in lots of other settings but she couldn’t imagine that I would be good at anything like this.

 Click below to go to the link